Gout: Lifestyle

 Studies in the early 2000s found that other dietary factors are not relevant.
 Specifically, a diet with moderate purine-rich vegetables (e.g., beans, peas, lentils, and spinach) is not associated with gout.
 Neither is total dietary protein.
 Alcohol consumption is strongly associated with increased risk, with wine presenting somewhat less of a risk than beer or spirits.
 Eating skim milk powder enriched with glycomacropeptide (GMP) and G600 milk fat extract may reduce pain but may result in diarrhea and nausea.

 Physical fitness, healthy weight, low-fat dairy products, and to a lesser extent, coffee and taking vitamin C, appear to decrease the risk of gout; however, taking vitamin C supplements does not appear to have a significant effect in people who already have established gout.
 Peanuts, brown bread, and fruit also appear protective.
 This is believed to be partly due to their effect in reducing insulin resistance.

 Other than dietary and lifestyle choices, the recurrence of gout attacks is also linked to the weather.
 High ambient temperature and low relative humidity may increase the risk of a gout attack.

 Genetics

 Gout is partly genetic, contributing to about 60% of variability in uric acid level.
-The SLC2A9, SLC22A12, and ABCG2 genes have been found to be commonly associated with gout and variations in them can approximately double the risk.
+The SLC2A9, SLC22A12, and ABCG2 genes are commonly associated with gout and variations in them can approximately double the risk.
 Loss-of-function mutations in SLC2A9 and SLC22A12 causes low blood uric acid levels by reducing urate absorption and unopposed urate secretion.
 The rare genetic disorders familial juvenile hyperuricemic nephropathy, medullary cystic kidney disease, phosphoribosylpyrophosphate synthetase superactivity and hypoxanthine-guanine phosphoribosyltransferase deficiency as seen in Lesch–Nyhan syndrome, are complicated by gout.